omega1510/notes/docs/index.md

-# Obsidian Notes
+# European History Obsidian Notes
 ---

-Notes for [RISE Academy](https://riseacademy.education/), made with obsidian.
+Notes for AP European History at [RISE Academy](https://riseacademy.education/), made with [Obsidian](https://obsidian.md).

-Start looking around!
+I would start with the Italian Renaissance, and continue from there!